 People talk about texture like it’s purely personal taste.
 Manufacturers see it differently: texture is a report card on how well the formula and process were controlled.

-Some gummies are built on gelatin systems, others on pectin systems, and each behaves differently in production.
-Either can be done well, but both require the process to be dialed in.
-If one bottle is perfect and the next is rubbery, gritty, or unusually sticky, it can point to weak control in cooking, depositing, or finishing conditions.
+Some gummies use gelatin, others pectin.
+Each behaves differently in production.
+Both can be done well, but both require a dialed-in process.
+If one bottle is perfect and the next is rubbery, gritty, or sticky, that points to weak control in the cooking or depositing stages.

 What to do: Consistency matters.
 If you notice wide variability from bottle to bottle, take that seriously.